|

 A ACT! automatically enters the date any letter was sent

-(and its name) in two fields located on the "back" (second screen) of a contact
+(and its name) in two fields located on the "back" (second screen) of

-record, however only the name and date of the last letter sent is shown.
-All letters sent
+a contact record, however only the name and date of the last letter

-will be recorded in history, though.
-To insert the present date in any field, Windows
+To insert the present date in any field, Windows users should press

-users should press the F4 key followed by the Insert key.
+the F4 key followed by the Insert key.

 Printing My Schedule in a Task List Report